Sara Moulton: Career

-She began working in restaurants immediately, first in Boston, Massachusetts, and then in New York City, taking off time only for a postgraduate apprenticeship with Master Chef Maurice Cazalis of the Henri IV Restaurant in Chartres, France, in 1979.
-Between 1981 and 1983 she was the chef tournant at La Tulipe, a three-star restaurant in New York City.
+Her first restaurant job was as an intern under Chef Lydia Shire at the Harvest Restaurant in Cambridge, MA during the summer of 1976.
+After graduating from the CIA in the spring of 1977, Moulton returned to the Harvest as its sous chef, a job she held for nine months.
+In 1979, at the suggestion of Julia Child, Moulton undertook a postgraduate apprenticeship with Master Chef Maurice Cazalis of the Henri IV Restaurant in Chartres, France.
+From 1979 till 1981, she was the chef at Cybele's, a Boston restaurant.

+After moving to New York in 1981, Moulton was hired as the chef tournant at La Tulipe, a three-star restaurant.

 In the interest of starting a family, she left restaurant work and began devoting herself instead to recipe testing and development.
 Moulton worked for two years as an instructor at Peter Kump's New York Cooking School (now known as the Institute of Culinary Education), where she discovered her love of teaching.

 In 1984, she took a job in the test kitchen at Gourmet.
 Four years later she became chef of the magazine's executive dining room.

 Television

 In 1979, Moulton's television career began when she was hired to work behind the scenes on Julia Child & More Company, a cooking program on PBS.
-Her friendship with Julia Child led eventually to Moulton's job at Good Morning America, where what started as another behind-the-scenes position ripened in 1997 into on-camera work.
+Her friendship with Ms. Child led eventually to Moulton's job at Good Morning America, where what started as another behind-the-scenes position ripened in 1997 into on-camera work.

 By then, she had begun hosting the Food Network's Cooking Live.
 Six years and over 1,200 hour-long shows later, that show ended on March 31, 2002.
 Sara's Secrets, which began the next day, ran until 2007.
 “Sara Moulton is a chef, and one of the few people knowledgeable enough to field live phone-in queries, the basis of her show," wrote The New Yorker's Bill Buford.
 "Cooking Live" was nominated as the James Beard Awards' Best National Television Cooking Show in 1999 and 2000.

-The eleventh season of "Sara's Weeknight Meals" began airing on American Public Television in October 2022.
+The fourteenth season of "Sara's Weeknight Meals" began airing on American Public Television in October 2025.
 The show was nominated for a James Beard Award in 2013 and 2015, while Moulton herself has been nominated three times as Outstanding Personality/Host, most recently in 2014.